 The harder kids play, the harder they fall.
 The fact is, broken bones, or fractures, are common in childhood and often happen when kids are playing or participating in sports.

-Most fractures occur in the upper extremities: the wrist, the forearm, and above the elbow.
+Most fractures affect the upper extremities: the wrist, the forearm, and above the elbow.
 Why?
-When kids fall, it's a natural instinct for them to throw their hands out in an attempt to stop the fall.
+When kids fall, it's a natural reflex for them to throw their hands out in an attempt to stop the fall.

-Although many kids will have a broken bone at some point, it can be scary for them and parents alike.
-Here's the lowdown on what to expect.
+Many kids will have a broken bone at some point.
+Most aren't too big of a deal, but fractures can be scary for kids and parents alike.
+Here's what to expect.

 Falls are a common part of childhood, but not every fall results in a broken bone.
 The classic signs of a fracture are pain, swelling, and deformity (which looks like a bump or change in shape of the bone).
-However, if a break isn't displaced (when the pieces on either side of the break are out of line), it may be harder to tell.
+However, if a break is non-displaced (when the pieces on either side are straight in line with one another), it may be harder to tell.

 Some telltale signs that a bone is broken are: